 How Do You Start Epic EHR Implementation?

-First, you need to make sure that the sites you want to pull data from are on a supported version of Epic (most of them should be).
-You can confirm this by having the site check with your Epic account/ integration manager.
+When it comes to figuring out how to integrate with Epic EMR/EHR, you need to make sure that the sites you want to pull data from are on a supported version of Epic (most of them should be).
+You can confirm this by having the site check with your account/ integration manager.

 Let’s Build a Health App Integrated with Epic EHR

-Even though Epic does not provide official support outside of posted documentation, there’s a clear advantage to using the platform for building innovative light-weight apps.
-Besides, we can help you navigate around any potential roadblocks, and there’s also a Google Group that sheds some light on the EHR integration using the Epic USCDI API.
+Even though it does not provide official support outside of posted documentation, there’s a clear advantage to using the platform for building innovative light-weight apps.
+Besides, we can help you navigate around any potential roadblocks or questions around data and device integration, and there’s also a Google Group that sheds some light on the EHR integration using the Epic USCDI API.

-We’ll also educate you on other nuances of implementing such EHR/EMR integration projects, e.g., on the patient search feature.
+We’ll also educate you on other nuances of implementing such EPIC EMR integration (or EPIC EHR integration) projects, e.g., on the patient search feature, or any questions around existing API documentation you’re referring to.
 It is essential to test the parameters used in the patient search API calls to ensure that we are maximizing positive data returns.

 Looking for help with your app?